Updated July 28, 2017

 President of the Social Enterprise Development Partnerships, Inc., Vince Rapisura, have listed five questions to ask yourself:

 - Do you have a Financial Plan?

 While we all have dreams, your goals have to be Specific, Time-bound and have a specific amount of money for it to be achieved.

 - Do you have savings?

 “May ipon ka ba?”
-It is best to up for emergency funds.
+It is best to save up for emergency funds.
 You will never know what will happen in the future.
 If an emergency arises, it is best to use your savings so you will not be financially shocked.
-Your emergency savings has to be worth of your 6 months’ income.
+Your emergency savings has to be worth your 6 months’ income.

 - Do you have insurance?